 The award is made possible with the support of the Zehlendorf Peace Intiative, the Heinrich Böll Foundation and the Weltfriedensdienst e.V.

 The German branch of Amnesty International has presented the Amnesty International Film Award for the first time at the Berlinale 2005.
-The prize is worth 5,000 Euros.
-The jury will view films entered into the Competition, Encounters, Panorama, Forum, Generation and Perspektive Deutsches Kino sections.
+The prize is worth 5,000 euros.
+The jury will view films entered into the Competition, Encounters, Panorama, Forum and Generation sections.
 The aim of the prize is to draw the attention of audiences and representatives of the film industry to the theme of human rights and encourage filmmakers to tackle this topic.

-AG Kino – Gilde e.V. (association of German Art House Cinemas) together with Berlinale Generation are appointing a new independent jury aimed at strengthening innovative cinema for young people beyond the festival.
+AG Kino – Gilde e.V. (association of German Art House Cinemas) together with Berlinale Generation are appointing an independent jury aimed at strengthening innovative cinema for young people beyond the festival.

 The three members of the jury, composed by cinema operators, award an outstanding feature film from the Generation 14plus competition.
 Following the festival, the winning films of the last two years will be accompanied by AG Kino – Gilde in cooperation with VISION KINO on a nationwide cinema tour and will be given the chance to unfold their potential in different arthouse cinemas.
 Accompanied by film education elements, they strike out to capture young audiences.